Pallet Racking Inspections - Explained

 Yes.
 A safety inspection of your adjustable pallet racking is required under the Health and Safety at Work Act 1974.
 Regular racking inspection also fulfils your obligations under the Management of Health and Safety at Work Regulations 1999 and the Provision and Use of Work Equipment Regulations 1998.

-It is recommended by SEMA (Storage Equipment Manufacturers Association) that this inspection is carried out by a technically competent person, i.e. an equipment supplier or equipment manufacturer.
+It is recommended by SEMA (Storage Equipment Manufacturers Association) that this inspection is carried out by a technically competent person, i.e. an equipment supplier, equipment manufacturer or an independent SEMA Approved Racking Inspector (SARI).
 All our racking inspections are carried out using the SEMA Code of Practice method of damage assessment.

 How often should I have my pallet racking inspected?